prakaa/phd_thesis/source/10_lit_review.md

 ### Synchronous and control areas

 A network area that is operated at a (constant) nominal AC frequency is known as a *synchronous area*.
 During normal operation, AC frequency should be close to the system's nominal value and more-or-less uniform across the synchronous area (see @sec:lit_review-balancing_need).
 A *control area*, on the other hand, is a network area in which a particular *system operator* (SO) is responsible for operating the power system.
+In this thesis, I use the term *jurisdiction* interchangeably with *control area*, with a preference for the former when referring to a control area with an associated wholesale electricity market (see [@sec:lit_review-operational_paradigms]).

 Whether the term "power system" refers to a synchronous area or a control area is often dependent on context and the relationship between the two in the jurisdiction in question.
 In eastern and southern Australia, the National Electricity Market's (NEM) single control area consists of two synchronous areas (see [@sec:fcs-nem] for further detail).
 In contrast, other jurisdictions have a single synchronous area composed of several electrically-connected control areas demarcated by political rather than physical boundaries.
-For example, continental Europe is a single synchronous area consisting of many national or trans-national control areas, and the continental United States has three synchronous areas (two of which extend into Canada) with over 60 control areas [@schittekatteDistributedEnergyResources2022; @northamericanelectricreliabilitycorporationNERCInterconnections2023]
+For example, continental Europe is a single synchronous area consisting of many national or trans-national control areas, and the continental United States has three synchronous areas (two of which extend into Canada) with over 60 control areas [@schittekatteDistributedEnergyResources2022; @northamericanelectricreliabilitycorporationNERCInterconnections2023].

 ## Power system operations {#sec:lit_review-operations}

 In broad terms, *operating* a power system involves the direction or control of *power system resources* — generators, loads, network elements and energy storage resources (which can act as both a generator and a load).
 In practice, however, power system operation is inseparable from the economic objective imposed upon SOs: minimise system costs (or under some market paradigms described in [@sec:lit_review-operational_paradigms], maximise the value of trade) whilst 1) continuously maintaining a balance between active power supply & demand and 2) ensuring that system resources & the system itself are operated within their respective technical envelopes [@woodPowerGenerationOperation2014].
 The latter constraint implies *secure* operation (which include *stability*) and is a prerequisite for the former constraint, which more-or-less corresponds to *reliable* operation[^1] [@anderssonPowerSystemSecurity2021].
 Maintaining a secure and reliable power system is vital; restarting the system after failure (*system restoration*) is a long & complex procedure, and power outages (*blackouts*), whether they be localised or across a wider area, can have devastating social & economic consequences [@kirschenFundamentalsPowerSystem2004].